Skip to content

 April 10, 2017, Governor M. Bevin and Toyota Motor Manufacturing of Kentucky (TMMK) President Will James announced a $43.5 million incentive package to modernize the Georgetown plant.

 On April 10, 2018, former House Speaker Jeff Hoover reached another settlement in his sexual harassment case, this time with the Kentucky Legislative Ethics Commission.
-He admitted he violated ethics laws and received a $1,000 fine; however, he kept his House seat with the secrets that brought him down.
+Five months prior, his secret deal with his victim came to light.
+He admitted he violated ethics laws and received a $1,000 fine; however, he kept his House seat with the secrets that brought him down as the Leader.

-April 10, 2022, from the category of the more things, change, the more things stay the same: While Governor A. Beshear and the legislative branch battled for power, the federal government, backed by corporate media, pushed another war, this time in Ukraine.
+April 10, 2022, from the category of the more things, change, the more things stay the same: While the governor and legislative branch battled for power, the federal government, backed by corporate media, pushed the endless wars, this time in Ukraine.